v-studios/sls-apig-lambda-binary/README.rst

 After function and APIG are created you can just upload the function::

-  time sls deploy -v function --function binaryapi
+  sls deploy -v function --function binaryapi

 After you've invoked it once, you can tail the logs in your terminal, rather than reloading the CloudWatch logs::

-  sls logs --tail --function socratesapi
+  sls logs --tail --function binaryapi &

 Upload Binary Payload
 =====================